webix-hub/docs/data/desktop/custom_data_types.md

 Parsing logic for each of the supported data types is stored in the **[webix.DataDriver](helpers/data_drivers.md)** object (webix.DataDriver.json, webix.DataDriver, xml, etc.).
 There you can change default tags in two ways:

-- change the logic of the existing data driver - [desrcibed here](helpers/data_drivers.md).
+- change the logic of the existing data driver - [described here](helpers/data_drivers.md).
 All incoming data of the state type will be processed according to the new logic.
 - copy the existing driver object and create a custom one on the base of it.
 The new processing logic will be applied only to data with the new data format you specify as **datatype.** Described below.

 Custom Tags for JSON